EE Home Page

 WHAT ARE SOME EXAMPLE RESEARCH AREAS/GROUPS THAT ARE ACTIVELY RECRUITING MSEE GRADUATE STUDENTS?

 A. Power Electronics.
 The power systems laboratory is located in 20-104 and 20-101.
 This field of study is very active with a wide range of topics.
 The range of employers is quite large, ranging from semiconductor companies to automotive engineering of electric vehicles.
-Professors Taufik and Dolan are key contacts.
+Professors Dolan, Poon, and Taufik are key contacts.

 B. Electric Power Systems.
 The field of Electric Power Systems is in high demand as society transitions away from fossil fuel energy resources.
 Employers in this field include Electric Power Utilities, Electrical Construction Engineering Firms, Renewable Energy Solutions Providers and Groups designing smart city and transportation systems.
 The department has some of the top laboratories in this area with extensive equipment.
 The Electric Power Systems Microgrid research team has extensive project opportunities.
-Professors Taufik, Dolan, Poshtan, Shaban, Nafisi, and Ahlgren are key contacts.
+Professors Dolan, Poon, Poshtan, and Taufik are key contacts.

-C. Integrated Electronics and VLSI design.
+D. Integrated Electronics and VLSI design.
 The field of Electronics and VLSI design are popular MS Thesis topics at Cal Poly.
 Students can design custom analog/digital integrated circuits and have them fabricated through the MOSIS foundry service.
-Professors Smilkstein, Prodanov, and Callenes-Sloan are key contacts in this area.
+Professors Chakraborty, Ghamari and Prodanov are key contacts in this area.

-D. Computer System on a Chip Design.
+E. Computer System on a Chip Design.
 Industry vendors are now providing fixed microprocessor and configurable Field Programmable Gate Arrays on the same integrated circuit.
 This flexibility allows for making custom computing hardware optimized for specific computing tasks.
 The designer has the ability to choose to do a function in software or customized hardware.
-Professors Danowitz and Callenes Sloan are key contacts in this area.
+Professors Chakraborty and Ghamari are key contacts in this area.

-G. Photonics Research Area.
+H. Photonics Research Area.
 Photonics is a combination of Electronic Systems and Lightwave Systems.
 Active research areas include design of LIDAR systems, Silicon Photonics, and Optical Links.
-Professors Derickson, Jin and Agbo are key contacts in this area.
+Professors Derickson, Jin and Kloosterman are key contacts in this area.

-J. Biomedical Electronics, Imaging and Microfluidics.
-Cal Poly EE has active projects in the areas of microfluidic systems (Professor Hawkins), Optical Coherence Tomography (OCT), Imaging (Professor Derickson), and Electronics for Biomedical Applications (Professor Smilkstein)
+K. Biomedical Electronics, Imaging and Microfluidics.
+Cal Poly EE has active projects in the areas of microfluidic systems (Professor Hawkins), Optical Coherence Tomography (OCT), and Imaging (Professor Derickson)

 HOW DO I LEARN MORE ABOUT JOINING THE GRADUATE ELECTRICAL ENGINEERING TEAM AT CAL POLY?